 Apple’s new iPhone 7 & 7 Plus handsets are water resistant, and recent water resistance testing has shown that it’s probably under-rated at IP67, but Samsung’s Galaxy S7 is rated to IP68 standards.
 So how do they compare?

 Apple gives you a number of options if you need to troubleshoot software and hardware issues that might be plaguing your Mac.
-If you cannot determine the root cause of your problem by isolating issues in OS X, your first port of call should be OS X’s built-in recovery tools.
+If you cannot determine the root cause of your problem by isolating issues in macOS, your first port of call should be macOS' built-in recovery tools.

 But that may not be necessarily enough and Recovery Mode may be unable to help you get your Mac back to working order.